vladimirshefer/cv/index.md

   - Acted as the sole backend developer, driving the project from preview phase to General Availability.
   - Designed and implemented REST APIs for core functionality, enabling efficient and user-friendly CI/CD workflows.

-### 06/2021 - 05/2022.
-Team Lead Java Developer @ Google @ Grid Dynamics
+### 12/2020 - 05/2022.
+Lead Java Developer @ Grid Dynamics
+- **Google retail search:**
   **Job Description.** Integration of new Google Cloud service with one of the most popular online shops in USA.

   **Responsibilities**
+  - Led and managed a cross-functional team of 7 members (5 developers, 2 QA).
+  - Acted as the primary point of contact for customer communication, providing regular updates on progress, risks, and deliverables.
   - Collaborated with stakeholders to gather, clarify, and prioritize project requirements, aligning technical goals with business objectives.
-- Designed and developed robust microservices to seamlessly integrate Google Cloud services with the client’s e-commerce platform.
+  - Designed and developed microservices to seamlessly integrate Google Cloud services with the client’s e-commerce platform.
-- Led and managed a cross-functional team of 7 members (5 developers, 2 QA), ensuring high performance and effective collaboration.
-- Acted as the primary point of contact for customer communication, providing regular updates on progress, risks, and deliverables.
-- Distributed workloads effectively across the team, optimizing resource utilization and ensuring timely delivery of milestones.
-- Implemented and maintained CI/CD pipelines to streamline development processes and support continuous integration and deployment.
+  - Implemented and maintained CI/CD pipelines to streamline development processes for the team.
-- Conducted code reviews and provided mentorship to team members, fostering technical growth and adherence to best practices.
+  - Conducted code reviews and provided mentorship to team members.

-**Tools.** Java 8/11, Spring Boot, Google cloud (DataFlow, GCS, PubSub), Teamcity
+  **Tools.** Java 8/11, Spring Boot, Google cloud (DataFlow, GCS, PubSub, Retail Search), Teamcity

 ### 12/2020 - 05/2021.
 Search Engineer @ Dubai Store @ Grid Dynamics
+- **Dubai Store:**
   **Project description.** Online retailing service in UAE.

   **Job description.** Increase search relevancy.

   **Responsibilities**
-- Collaborated with stakeholders to gather and refine product requirements, ensuring alignment with business objectives.
+  - Collaborated with stakeholders to gather and refine product requirements.
   - Designed and developed a custom plugin for the SOLR search engine, tailored to meet specific project needs.
   - Improved search relevancy for head and tail queries, leading to a measurable increase in user satisfaction.
   - Provided technical support to address stakeholder queries and resolve search-related issues effectively.
-- Deployed and maintained the search plugin on production servers, ensuring seamless integration and system reliability.
+  - Deployed and maintained the search plugin on servers.

-**Tools.** Java 8, Solr
+  **Tools.** Java 8, Solr, Lucene

 ### 08/2019 - 12/2020.
 Senior Java Developer @ Touch Instinct
 **Projects.**